How to Write a Follow Up Email: Templates and Tips for Better Customer Service

 [Email] | [Phone number]

-Let your client know that you’ve finished the job and thank them for their business.
-This gives them the opportunity to voice any concerns they may have with the services you provided.
+This template can be used to let your client know that you’ve finished the job and to thank them for their business.
+It also gives them an opportunity to voice any concerns they have with the services you provided.

 Subject line: Your [service name] from [Company Name] is complete